magento/devdocs/guides/v2.1/frontend-dev-guide/layouts/xml-manage.md

 </ul>

 ### Adding conditional comments
-<a href="http://en.wikipedia.org/wiki/Conditional_comment" target="_blank">Conditional comments</a> are meant to give special instructions for Internet Explorer.
+[Conditional comments](http://en.wikipedia.org/wiki/Conditional_comment" target="_blank) are meant to give special instructions for Internet Explorer.
 In the terms of adding assets, you can add CSS files to be included for a specific version of Internet Explorer.
 A sample follows: